-Form 941-X, Adjusted Employer’s Quarterly Federal Tax Return or Claim for Refund, is the form used to correct errors on a previously filed IRS Form 941 quarterly report.
+Form 941-X, Adjusted Employer’s Quarterly Federal Tax Return or Claim for Refund, is the form employers use to correct errors on a previously filed IRS Form 941.

 - Wages, tips, and other compensation